LimaVazEduardo/Curriculum/README.md

     "FEI", "Engineer's Degree", "São Paulo", "1991",
     "UNICAMP", "Engineer's Degree", "Campinas", "1995" )

   ```
-6. In this example, vector `education` will have 04 columns and will be accessible
+6. In the above example, vector `education` will have 04 columns (Institute,
-from `Hyndman.Rmd` script using the following loading command:
+Subject, Where and Year) and will be accessible from `Hyndman.Rmd` script, using the following load command:
   ```
-  row#20
   source("../r/data.R")

   ```
-7. After running above command, all vectors created in `data.R`, file will be available at `Hyndman.Rmd` script.
-See  R Studio tab Environment, on the right hand side.
+7. After running above command, all vectors created in `data.R` file, will be displayed in R Studio tab Environment, on the right hand side.

+1. Case it is necessary to update your curriculum, the idea is to update only the file `data.R` and leave `Hyndman.Rmd` do the work of formatting for you.
+Great
+isn't it?

 ### How it works